-Sex as a Biological Variable: In primate electrophysiology studies, male monkeys are typically employed because they are more readily available for purchase, females being reserved for use in breeding colonies.
+Sex as a Biological Variable: In primate electrophysiology studies, studies are typically made in 2 experimental subjects, making it impossible to study sex as a biological variable.
+Moreover, male monkeys are typically employed because they are more readily available for purchase, with females often reserved for use in breeding colonies.
 As such, we currently have no female animals in our lab.
 Because of these limitations, meaningful comparisons of findings across gender will not be possible in the present study.

 Aim 1: To determine if and where shattering-dimensionality (SD) correlates with context-dependent behavioral flexibility.